GaloisInc/pirate/README.md

 ### demos

+#### channel_demo

+Provide a simple application for validating GAPS channel API and functionality, continuous integration of the PIRATE library, facilitating hardware integration, and debugging.
+The channel demo has a reader and a writer that can be configured to use different channel types and transmit different patterns of data. ([more information](/demos/channel_demo))

 #### simple_demo

 Adapted a simple webserver as a demonstration of an application using GAPS channels.
 Manually separated the program into two executables.
 The low side application is a webserver that sends http requests to the high side application.
 The high side application filters the html response before sending it to the low side application.
-Uses the libpirate API.
+Uses the libpirate API. ([more information](/demos/simple_demo))

 Adapted from http://www.cs.cmu.edu/afs/cs/academic/class/15213-s00/www/class28/tiny.c